Closed three-dimensional Alexandrov spaces with isometric circle actions: Topological and equivariant classification when is a disk, and

 \section{Topological and equivariant classification when $X^{*}$ is a disk, $E=\emptyset$ and $s\geq 1$}

-We will first focus our attention on orbit spaces homeomorphic to a 2-disk without exceptional orbits and at least two topologically singular points.
-These are the simplest orbit spaces that can arise from an Alexandrov space that is not a manifold.
-We will construct a cross-section to the orbit map in this case and this will enable us to give a topological decomposition of the closed connected Alexandrov $3$-spaces with such an orbit space.
-The existence of a cross-section to the orbit map will also yield the weakly equivariant classification of the circle actions on closed connected Alexandrov $3$-spaces, as is shown in Corollary \ref{COR:HOM_EQU}.
-When dealing with arbitrary permissible values for the invariants defined in the last section, the simpler case considered in this section will play a fundamental role.
+We will first focus our attention on the case that $X^*$ is homeomorphic to a $2$-disk without exceptional orbits and at least two orbits of topologically singular points.
+This is the simplest orbit space that can arise from a non-manifold Alexandrov space.
+We remark that these conditions imply that $SF\neq \emptyset$, and, in particular, that $F\neq \emptyset$.
+The main goal of this section will be to construct a cross-section to the orbit map when there are no exceptional orbits and use it to obtain a topological decomposition of $X$.
+We follow the same strategy as in the manifold case (see Section 3 in \cite{R} and Lemma 2 of Section 1.9 in \cite{O}).
+The existence of this cross-section will also yield a weakly equivariant classification of the effective, isometric $S^1$-actions on $X$, as is shown in Corollary \ref{COR:HOM_EQU}.
+When dealing with arbitrary permissible values for the invariants defined in the last section, the simpler case considered here will play a fundamental role.
+Throughout this and the next section the term \textit{cross-section} will be used to refer to both a map $X^* \rightarrow X$ and its image on $X$.

-\begin{thm} Let $S^{1}$ act effectively and isometrically on a closed, three-di\-men\-sion\-al Alexandrov space $X$ that is not a manifold.
+\begin{theorem} Let $S^{1}$ act effectively and isometrically on a closed, connected Alexandrov $3$-space $X$ that is not a manifold.
 Assume that there are no exceptional orbits and that $X^{*}$ is homeomorphic to a $2$-disk.
-Then there exists a cross-section to the orbit map. \end{thm}
+Then there exists a cross-section to the orbit map. \end{theorem}

+\begin{proof} Let $2r$ be the number of topologically singular points of $X$.
+We will proceed by induction on $r$.